The Employment Law & HR Summit: Houston

 Dowd Bennett LLP

 Dowd Bennett LLP is a law firm known for handling high-stakes disputes, investigations, and appeals nationwide.
 Led by trial-seasoned lawyers, including former federal prosecutors and judicial law clerks, our team shares tenacity and a complete commitment to client service.
 The firm represents corporations and individuals in complex commercial litigation, white-collar and regulatory matters, and internal investigations, with a reputation for moving quickly, thinking strategically, and trying cases when necessary.
-The firm has secured results in cases involving disputes exceeding nine figures and serves clients from offices across the United States, including Dallas, Texas.
+The firm has secured results in cases involving disputes exceeding nine figures and serves clients from offices across the United States.
 For more information, visit www.dowdbennett.com.

 Venue